KorAP/Kustvakt/README.md

 # Futher Setup for Developer

-For working with an IDE, you need to install lombok for your tool.
+Installing lombok is necessary when working with an IDE.
 Go to the directory of your lombok.jar, e.g \.m2\repository\org\projectlombok\lombok\1.16.6 and run
 <pre>
 java -jar lombok-1.16.6.jar
 </pre>

 Restart your IDE and clean your project.

-Copy ```kustvakt.conf``` or ```kustvakt-lite.conf``` from  src/main/resources to the full/ or lite folder.
-Then the properties in the kustvakt.conf or kustvakt-lite.conf file can be customized.
+Copy ```kustvakt.conf``` or ```kustvakt-lite.conf``` from  src/main/resources to the full/ or lite/ folder.
+Then the properties the configuration file can be customized.

 In an IDE, you can run ```KustvaktLiteServer``` or ```KustvaktServer``` as a normal Java application.